Rishma-SK/clean-me-up/Readme.md

 1. Securing the application with Spring Security
 2. Actual implementation to send email using Java MailAPI.
 3. Real-time use case of sending email on user registration
+4. Persistance into Database for sending email via JMS implementation

 ````````````````````````````````````````````